james-willett/james-willett.com/content/posts/articles/intellij-fiddler/index.md

 ---
 title: 'Running Intellij traffic through Fiddler'
 date: 2017-08-16
-tags: [tag1, tag2, tag3, tag4]
+tags: [tag1, all, articles]
 slug: intellij-fiddler
 image: ./IntellijFiddlerTitle.png
-summary: Short post on how to capture HTTP traffic directly running in the Intellij IDE with Fiddler
+summary: Short post on how to capture HTTP traffic directly running in the Intellij IDE with Fiddler - a handy technique for debugging problems
 category: Articles
 ---